 Identifying the right career can be stressful and complicated when you’re unsure about what to do with your life.
 If only someone could make the decision for you, right?

 Well, bingo!
 There are several career tests out there that can indeed help determine the right job for you.
 Based on your skills, interests and personality traits, these tests can pinpoint which career options are best suited to your working style.

 So, to help clear the clutter of career options, here’s a list of the 10 best career tests that might point you in the right direction.

 Our very own career test never goes without mention.
-CareerHunter enables you to discover your ideal career through a series of six psychometric tests.
-Your interests, work personality, motivations, as well as your abstract, numerical and verbal reasoning abilities are automatically analysed, which put you one step further towards your best-suited careers.
+CareerHunter enables you to discover your ideal career through a series of six psychometric and self-assessment tests, designed to evaluate your interests, personality, motivations and aptitudes and match you to suitable careers that you’ll not only love but also succeed in.

 2. Myers-Briggs Type Indicator (MBTI)

 The MBTI instrument will help you find the right career and learn a lot about yourself, too.

 Different areas of your personality are assessed, including your likes, dislikes, strengths and weaknesses.
 Your decision-making abilities, how you acquire energy, how you see the world, and other intricate characteristic and behavioural habits are tested, which eventually sort you into 1 of 16 different personality types.

 The test delves deeper into your work style, values and preferences, as well as your compatibility with people in the workplace.
 There’s a decent free version of the assessment, but if you really want the full extended package, you have to splurge $150.

 Although more of a personality assessment, the MBTI can ultimately provide results that help you understand who you are, which can be matched to your career goals.